Youssef-Hassane/Hosting_A_Full_Stack_Application/Documents/Images/Ci-CD-Pipeline.md

 - The updates will be deployed to AWS once the app has successfully completed the build and deploy script's steps.

+---

-# The Continuous Integration And Continuous Deployment (CI/CD) Pipeline Diagram"
+# The Continuous Integration And Continuous Deployment (CI/CD) Pipeline Diagram:

 ![Screenshot2](https://github.com/Youssef-Hassane/Screenshot-3/blob/main/ScreenShot_1.png)